uqlibrary/technology-training/R/rstudio_intro/rstudio_intro.md

 #### Edit the script

-We should start with a couple of comments, to document our script.
+We should start with a couple of **comments**, to document our script.
 Comments start with `#`, and will be ignored by R:

 ``` r
 # Description: